Jamie Melham

 Jamie Lee Melham (born 1995) is an Australian jockey.
 In 2020/21 she became the first jockey to ride 100 winners in a Melbourne Metropolitan racing season.
 In 2020 and 2021 she was the leading female jockey in the world.
-She is the second female jockey to win the Melbourne Cup.
+She is the second female jockey to win the Melbourne Cup (after Michelle Payne in 2015) and the first to win the Caulfield Cup.
+As of 4 April 2026, she has ridden 20 Group One winners.

 Early life and education

 Melham is the daughter of John and Karen Kah, former speed skaters who represented Australia at the Winter Olympics.
 Her grandparents are Dutch.

 She grew up in Mount Pleasant in the Adelaide Hills in South Australia, and between the ages of eight and ten she attended regular lessons and pony camp at the Kersbrook Equestrian Centre.
 She began working at a friend's stables when she was 13.